Group Discussion(GD) Success Tips

 As the preparation time comes to an end, the selection panel indicates the group to start off the discussion, and from then on plays the role of a silent observer, which means that they will not moderate or mediate the discussion.
 The group members have the liberty to discuss the topic as they view appropriate without any kind of suggestion from the panel.
 The panel does not specify the number of speakers and anybody can start or end the discussion.
 Even the time limit can be flouted.

 The average duration of most Group Discussions is about 15 minutes (minus the preparation time).
-In some special cases (such as IIFT), the Group Discussion may continue for more than 30 to 45 minutes.
+In some special cases (such as IIFT), the discussion may continue for more than 30 to 45 minutes.

-Please Note: The longer the Group Discussion(GD) gets on, the extra seriously the panel looks at the quality of the content of the candidate.
+Please Note: The longer the discussion gets on, the extra seriously the panel looks at the quality of the content of the candidate.

-- First, the panel may abruptly end the Group Discussion
+- First, the panel may abruptly end the round

-- Second, they may ask a participant (or more than one participant) to summarise the Group Discussion.
+- Second, they may ask a participant (or more than one participant) to summarise the GD.

 If a participant is asked to summarise the Group Discussion, they need to be aware of what summary means.
-Summary cannot be outside the Group Discussion and they will have to stick to the points discussed.
-It is also common that the quietest participant is given a chance to summarize the Group Discussion so that he/she may present their views as well.
+Summary cannot be outside the discussion and they will have to stick to the points discussed.
+It is also common that the quietest participant is given a chance to summarize so that he/she may present their views as well.
 The summarization, however, must be impartial.

 Why is GD conducted?

 Group Discussion is important and every MBA pursuing student knows the value of it.
 Candidate’s in the final year are well informed about it.
-Group discussion plays a massive role in the interviewing process.
+It plays a massive role in the interviewing process.
 To understand the place of Group Discussion, you need to understand the point of view of an interviewer or a panellist.
 How it is important for a candidate and how to go about preparing for it.
 Don't forget to read about some of the most asked MBA interview questions and why they are famous for all interviewers.

-It is best if you practice for Group Discussion while preparing for the entrance exam as it gives you ample time to be aware of yourself with current affairs and different prominent topics.
+It is best if you practice for this round while preparing for the entrance exam as it gives you ample time to be aware of yourself with current affairs and different prominent topics.
 Also work on your soft skills, eye contact and body language.

 Types of Group Discussion (GD)